Azabell1993/c-programming-structPointer_data_structure_2023/C_functional programming/README.md

 ## IDEA SKECTH

-These repository are i get idea motive at like Lamda what Java programming.
+These repository are i get idea motive at like lambda what Java programming.

-## Lamda Programming aknowledges.
+## lambda Programming aknowledges.
-> 1. Lamda is using functional programming what Anonymous functions in programming.
+> 1. lambda is using functional programming what Anonymous functions in programming.
-> 2. Lamda concept like math aknowledge.
+> 2. lambda concept like math aknowledge.
-> 3. Lamda is don't have name. this is only Anonymous functions. you cant don't input the a lot of parameter information can to be only one parameter at function of Lamda.
+> 3. lambda is don't have name. this is only Anonymous functions. you cant don't input the a lot of parameter information can to be only one parameter at function of lambda.
-> 4. What is the Lamda?
+> 4. What is the lambda?
     This is don't have name function. these Anonymous functions are have in common the characteristic of being first class citizens.

-## Advantages and disadvantages of LAMDA
+## Advantages and disadvantages of lambda
 (1) Advantages
 ```
     continue wirte the information at here space.